zolomatok/Creating-an-Xcode-plugin/README.md

 2. Add **JGMethodSwizzler.h** and **JGMethodSwizzler.m** into your project by dragging them into the Project Navigator.
 3. Add **DTXcodeHeaders.h**, **DTXcodeUtils.h** and **DTXcodeUtils.m** into the project also.

-Additionally, if you are following this tutorial in the future (OMG HAX!) using **Xcode 7** or later you might need to add your Xcode version’s UUID into the **DVTPluginCompatibilityUUIDS** field in the Info.plist.
+Additionally, if you are following this tutorial from the future (OMG HAX!) using **Xcode 7** or later you might need to add your Xcode version’s UUID into the **DVTPluginCompatibilityUUIDS** field in the Info.plist.

 To read the UUID of your Xcode, paste the following snippet into **Terminal**: